-For authentic pizza and a family-friendly atmosphere try Rosso Pomodoro in Balmain, Da Mario in Rosebery, Tappo Osteria in Pyrmont, Hugo’s in Manly or Lucio’s Pizza in Darlinghurst and Zetland.
+For authentic pizza and a family-friendly atmosphere try Rosso Pomodoro in Balmain, Da Mario in Rosebery, Tappo Osteria in Pyrmont, or Lucio’s Pizza in Darlinghurst and Zetland.
 We recommend you arrive early when there will be lots of other families around.
-If you’re after a kids menu, you can’t go past Da Orazio Pizza + Porchetta in Bondi Beach (with 20cm pizzas and pasta dishes), Vacanza in Bronte or Surry Hills (above) or Candelori’s Ristorante e Bar in Smithfield.
+If you’re after a kids menu, you can’t go past Da Orazio Pizza + Porchetta in Bondi Beach (with 20cm pizzas and pasta dishes), Vacanza in Bronte or Surry Hills or Candelori’s Ristorante e Bar in Smithfield.

 A movie and pizza night at home with the family is not only a treat for the kids, but with no cooking or washing up, you get some time to relax with your family too.
 Staying home doesn’t mean you need to eat sub-par pizza though.

-Crust Gourmet Pizza Bar have stores right across Sydney and along with some really interesting toppings, they have a “Healthier Choice” menu, the option of a wholemeal or gluten free base, and pizzas especially for the kids (above).
+Crust Gourmet Pizza Bar have stores right across Sydney and along with some really interesting toppings, they have a “Healthier Choice” menu with new vegan choices, the option of a wholemeal or gluten free base, and pizzas especially for the kids (above).
 Sven’s in Coogee and Neutral Bay has the unusual, yet delicious, a distinction of serving Swedish pizza.
 Described as “healthier but tastier”, the wood-fired pizzas here have super thin crusts and Swedish toppings, as well as classic pizza varieties.